17 March 2021

 Read More07 August 2012

-We provide comprehensive advice on a wide range of legal services in the shipping industry and the particulars of Cyprus maritime law.
-Our services involve the provision of legal advice and representation on agreements, litigation and arbitration proceedings concerning shipbuilding, sale and finance of ships, formation and maintenance of shipping companies and ship registration in Cyprus, as well as related matters such as charter-parties and insurance.
+Our Cyprus shipping lawyers provide comprehensive advice and representation on a wide range of legal services in the shipping industry and the particulars of Cyprus maritime law.
+Our services involve the provision of legal advice and representation on agreements, litigation and arbitration proceedings concerning shipbuilding, sale and finance of ships, formation and maintenance of shipping companies and ship registration in Cyprus, as well as related matters such as charterparties, maritime tax and maritime insurance.
+In addition, the firm is representing clients in admiralty practice, litigation and arbitration proceedings.

 Follow us